Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Summary and conclusions

-We simulated the GW emission and X-ray lightcurve from BNS mergers leaving behind a millisecond magnetar remnant.
-We study two representative off-axis viewing angles: the trapped zone around the equator with a larger amount of ejecta and the free zone closer to the axis with a lesser amount of ejecta.
-We implemented polynomial fits from state-of-the-art mergers simulations to compute opacity and masses of the dynamical and post-merger ejecta.
-To connect theoretical modeling with observational prospects, we apply these simulations to a synthetic population of BNS systems.
-We assess the millisecond magnetar detectability in both the near and distant future, considering current GW interferometers (LVK(I)) as well as next-generation facilities.
-The purpose of these results is twofold: first to state our current and future constraining ability of the nature of the BNS merger remnant, and then, in the case of a millisecond magnetar remnant, to increase our detection probability by suggesting simulation-informed observation strategies.
+We simulated the GW emission and X-ray light-curve from BNS mergers leaving behind a millisecond magnetar remnant.
+We studied two representative off-axis viewing angles: the trapped zone around the equator with a larger amount of ejecta, and the free zone closer to the jet axis, with fewer ejecta.
+We implemented polynomial fits from dedicated mergers simulations to compute the opacity and masses of the dynamical and post-merger ejecta.
+To connect theoretical modeling with observational prospects, we applied these simulations to a synthetic population of BNS systems.
+We assessed the millisecond magnetar detectability in the near and distant future, considering current GW interferometers (LVK(I)) along with next-generation facilities.
+The purpose of this work was twofold: first, to state our current and future constraining ability of the nature of the BNS merger remnant, and then, in the case of a millisecond magnetar remnant, to increase our detection chances by suggesting simulation-informed observation strategies.

-We find that approximately 2\% to 16\% of mergers may form long-lived millisecond magnetars, which are susceptible to collapse into BH as they spin down.
-For this subset, we predict detection rates and explore how intrinsic magnetar parameters influence observability.
-Our results, which depend on the EoS, suggest that first detections may occur with the current GW network, especially during the O5 run, and become likely with next-generation interferometers.
-Intermediate to long term, millisecond magnetars predictions and detections, in particular for SMNS, might push the constraints on the EoS.
+We found that approximately 2\% to 16\% of the mergers may form long-lived millisecond magnetars, which are susceptible to collapse into a BH as they spin down.
+For this subset, we predicted detection rates and explored how intrinsic magnetar parameters affect observability.
+Our results, which depend on the EoS, suggest that first detections might be made with the current GW network, especially during the O5 run, and they become likely with next-generation interferometers.
+Intermediate to long term, millisecond magnetar predictions and detections, in particular, for SMNS, might push the constraints on the EoS.